Home > Science Death and the Near-Death Experience

 Some people travel back in time, meet a worshipped religious figure, travel the universe, view their past lives, meet future children, etc. Everyone has a unique perspective.
 Yet, common aspects can be found in NDEs.

-7. Common aspects found in NDEs
+7. Common Elements Found In NDEs

 Within a number of NDEs a pattern becomes evident.
 This pattern can be found in children’s NDEs as well.
 The pattern (and any single experience) includes one or more of these things: